 | HOME |

 As a food, wine and travel journalist I think I have the best job on earth because I get to dig deeper into my passions.
-I review wines in each issue of Cabin Life, and for the weekly “Wine Notes” column on Milwaukee Magazine’s web site.
+I review wines for the weekly “Wine Notes” column on Milwaukee Magazine’s web site.
 For Wine Enthusiast, American Way (American Airlines’ inflight) and Fodors.com I regularly cover wine, cocktail and culinary-travel trends.
+I'm also the wine editor for FSR Magazine, tasked with tracking wine and sommelier trends and reporting back to readers who are restaurateurs.
 Before getting into wine I co-authored The Complete Idiot’s Guide to Coffee & Tea (Alpha Books, 2006), what I like to call the ultimate guide to brewing the best cup of coffee possible.
 If there is a mixologist, chef or winemaker doing something cutting-edge, chances are I am on the story, and it’s rare for me to not be dreaming about my next trip.
 What I like best is an opportunity to immerse myself in a community, whether it’s lunch with Mennonites in Belize; a temascal in Mexico; learning to surf from the pros in Orange County, California; visiting Taos Pueblo with a Grammy Award winning musician; or hanging out with winemakers in Bordeaux.
 I’ve even braved a harsh winter dog-sledding in Michigan’s Upper Peninsula while on assignment for Midwest Living and spent equally cold wintery days ice fishing to capture a slice of life in my home state of Wisconsin.
+For TIME Magazine I shed light on the pop-up hotel trend and hotels that loan out pets to guests.
 Closer to home I’ve profiled interesting personalities, from a bicyclist-friendly lawyer to the state’s youngest, brightest organic farmers, and one of my favorite assignments to date was this fun guide to local food products, from milk to caramels.